• Skip to primary navigation

 Want to be entertained and air conditioned?
 Go to a movie!

-Love vintage movie theaters and saving money?
-Then check out The Orpheum, a gorgeous Beaux Arts-style venue in the Central Business District.
+If you love vintage movie theaters and saving money, then check out The Orpheum, a gorgeous Beaux Arts-style venue in the Central Business District.
 Movies in their Summer Series are free.

-Another option with old school charm is the Prytania Theatre.
-This single screen theater has been in business for over 100 years.
+For an option with old school charm head to the Prytania Theatre.
+Their single screen theater has been in business for over 100 years, but they have a newer theater in Canal Place downtown, too.

 Ride a Streetcar